Kenzouh/it-elective3/README.md

 # Lesson 3

 Lesson 3 is about cleaning messy data with column extraction, global regular expression, column concatenation and getting the sum.

+# Lesson 4

+Lesson 4 is about Descriptive Statistics, specifically finding the Measures of Central Tendency, Measures of Spread, Percentiles & Quartiles, Matrix Stats, Skewness and Creating Plots.